qbead/qbeadWebsite/content/book/vectors.md

 velocity is shown in red.
 Can you use large velocity vectors to create a displacement vector that returns to the center point?
 What happens if you quickly make a vertical velocity vector followed by one that moves to the right?
 Can you make the movement path (shown in gray) form a circle?
+Notice how the size of the velocity vector changes based on how quickly the point is moving.

 `A widget where you pick a velocity and you get a trajectory and a position vector.
 Click on the black dot and drag it around.
 A lot of prettifying left to do.`